 Our Union is run for students, by students and has been since we were founded in 1890.
 Below is everything you need to know about how our Union is run, how to vote, and how you can get involved in our elections.

-Currently our elections happen twice per year, the first one being in October and the second lot taking place on March 4th and 5th 2020.
+Currently our elections happen twice per year, the first one being in October and the second lot taking place in March.
 The October election will be when we take on new representatives to our Student Assembly - a group of our members who meet on a regular basis to discuss, plan and vote on matters relating to the operation of the Union.

 The March elections will be for more senior positions, including our President (a paid sabbatical position), our Vice-Presidents, and the Convenors of the committees.

 Elections at UofG are pretty wild.
 Not only do we have people running for positions in our Union, but rather all four student bodies will have people standing for election at the same time.
 In the run up to election days you can expect your notifications to be spammed with invites to Facebook events, and on the days themselves you’ll find all of the candidates out on campus with sweets and all sorts trying to convince you to vote for them.

 You’ll either think that election season is great fun, or really annoying, depending on your outlook but whatever you think it is really worthwhile to use your vote and take part in democracy on campus - things you don’t like about UofG will never change if you don’t take part!

 Voting in our elections is as easy as going on to MyGlasgow where you’ll find a link to vote on election days.
 All you have to is put a 1 next your most preferred candidate, a 2 next to your 2nd most preferred and so on.
 We’ll share lot’s of information about elections nearer the time.
 You do have to be a member of the QMU to vote [join here].

 Here’s a quick break-down of how we are actually governed.